ndelnano/Spotify-Listening-History-Logger/README.md

 - DB_NAME
 - FLASK_APP

-These are set in travis CI, and via a file named `.env` in the project root dir for deployments.
+These are set in travis CI, and via a file named `.env` in the root project dir for deployments.

+## Running the code
+Two subcommands are implemented.
+See [recently_played_playlists/cli/main.py](https://github.com/ndelnano/recently-played-playlists/blob/master/recently_played_playlists/cli/main.py).
+- recently-played-playlists save-played-tracks
+- recently-played-playlists api

+In the puppeted installation, `save-played-tracks` is run as a cron, and `api` is run as a systemd service.

 ## Important note
 Spotify does not distribute your entire listening history.
 At any one point in time, Spotify will tell you the last 50 tracks that you have listened to.
 That is why this repo polls the endpoint and saves the data.
-Your listening history data grows exponentially more valuable with time, so you cannot make interesting playlists as soon as you install this application.
+Your listening history data grows exponentially more valuable with time, so you cannot make interesting playlists immediately after you install this application.
 Personally, I created the `save-recently-played` functionality cron first, and it ran for almost 1 year before I implemented the parser and the puppeted installation.

 ## Where is the magic?
 I'm so glad you asked!
-It is in `recently_played_playlists/db/db.py`:
+It is in [recently_played_playlists/db/db.py](https://github.com/ndelnano/recently-played-playlists/blob/master/recently_played_playlists/db/db.py):
 ```
 query = """
 SELECT spotify_id FROM